tpg/attache-docs/docs/started/README.md

 ## Safety first

-It's recommended that you add `.attache.json` to your .gitignore file unless there is very good reason to not do so.
+It's recommended that you add `.attache.json` to your .gitignore file unless there is very good reason to have it in your repository.
 This will ensure you don't potentially commit sensitive details about your environment into a publicly accessible repository.
 Instead, you could keep a copy of your config locally.
 If you ever loose the config file, it's simple enough to recreate.

 If committing the config file to your repository, ensure that it is private and that your server is properly secured.